 – Sam Harris, Drugs & The Meaning Of Life

 More sinister than the mere boasters are those who are using promises of enlightenment and healing as a way to take advantage of others.
-A look at the number of cult leaders who’ve fucked their way through a devoted following, dodgy shamans who’ve touched up trippers, or self-described healers charging exorbitant prices whilst living a life of luxury should ring alarm bells for us all.
+A look at the stories of dodgy shamans who’ve touched up trippers or self-described healers charging exorbitant prices whilst living a life of luxury should ring alarm bells for us all.

 Engaging The Shadow Side Of The Movement